Philippines Tourist Visa Extension: What the BI Actually Requires and Where Most Foreigners Lose Time

 What happens if I overstay by a few days?

-You'll need to file a Motion for Reconsideration (MR) at a BI office.
-The administrative fine is ₱500 per month of overstay, but the real cost is in the additional processing fees (including mandatory express lane charges) and the delay — the MR process can take several days.
-An overstay also creates a record in the BI system, which may complicate future entries.
+You file a Motion for Reconsideration at a BI office.
+The penalty is ₱500 per month of overstay plus a ₱500 MR fee.
+The larger cost is in the additional processing fees, mandatory express lane charges, and the delay, since the MR can take several days to clear.
+Overstays also create a record that may complicate future entries.

 Q